-- Direct reading instrument testing/sampling for temperature, relative humidity, carbon dioxide, moisture, carbon monoxide and volatile organic compounds (VOC).
+- Direct reading instrument testing/sampling for temperature, relative humidity, carbon dioxide, moisture, carbon monoxide and volatile organic compounds (VOCs).

 - Limited testing/sampling for highly suspect agents such as mold, bacteria, chemicals, insects, dust, and allergens.

 - A formal report identifying problems and recommended corrective measures, OR recommendations for additional tests based on initial findings.
-In 70-80% of the time we can identify the problems in the Phase I survey.
+(70-80% of the time we can identify the issues in the Phase I survey).

 PHASE II – IN-DEPTH STUDY OF AIR QUALITY

-Where situations cannot be resolved by a Phase I evaluation, and the extent of the problem is greater than anticipated, or more testing/sampling and evaluation is necessary; a Phase II Investigation would be performed.
-Each situation is unique, but the following are some of the tests that could be performed.
+Where situations cannot be resolved by a Phase I evaluation, and the extent of the problem is most significant than anticipated, or more testing/sampling and assessment is necessary, a Phase II Investigation would be performed.
+Each situation is unique, but the following are some of the tests that could be achieved.

-- More extensive examination of the interior of the HVAC System including opening ductwork and test for molds, bacteria or chemicals—both air sampling and bulk/surface sampling.
+- More extensive examination of the interior of the HVAC System including opening ductwork and performing tests for molds, bacteria or chemicals—both air sampling and bulk/surface sampling.

 - Microscopic assays – Air-O-Cells and Transparent Tape Imprints for mold, bacteria, fibers, dander, or pollen.

-- Particulate assays – microscopic identification of fibers, pollens, fungi, or asbestos.
-This can include forensic analysis using Scanning Electron Microscope (SEM).
+- Particulate assays – Microscopic identification of fibers, pollens, fungi, or asbestos.
+This can include forensic analysis using a Scanning Electron Microscope (SEM).

 - Chemical assays – Volatile Organic Compounds (VOC’s), specific chemicals and identification of unknowns including Industrial Hygiene.

-- Indoor allergens – dust mites, cat and dog dander, cockroach allergens, endotoxins.
+- Indoor allergens – includes dust mites, cat and dog dander, cockroach allergens, and endotoxins.

-- Fire residue – in the event a fire was involved either inside or vegetation wildfire, we can test for fire residues.
+- Fire residue – in the event a fire was involved either inside or outside such as vegetation wildfire, we can test for fire residues.

 - Final formal report identifying problems and solutions.

-Contact us today at 800-344-4414 or e-mail to firstname.lastname@example.org to discuss your unique Indoor Air Quality (IAQ) needs and obtain a complimentary, no-obligation quotation for indoor air quality testing/sampling and consulting services tailored to your organization’s requirements.
+Contact us today at 973-366-4660 or email firstname.lastname@example.org to discuss your unique Indoor Air Quality (IAQ) needs and obtain a complimentary, no-obligation quotation for indoor air quality testing/sampling and consulting services tailored to your organization’s requirements.